 In short, the app’s game lobby allows for a lot of information without overly crowding the screen.

 Re-installation of the software temporarily fixed some of these problems, but it took multiple attempts to get everything running satisfactorily.
-Fortunately, installation is incredibly fast – rarely requiring more than a few seconds on most devices.
+Fortunately, installation is incredibly fast.
+It rarely requires more than a few seconds on most devices.

 Graphics and sound were more than adequate in so long as the games worked.
 An in-game menu often offered access to player protection features but not to the cashier.

-Another nice touch: all of the depositing options available on the desktop client are directly accessible from the application, as are the withdrawal, responsible gaming and account statement features.
+Another nice touch: All of the depositing options available on the desktop client are directly accessible from the application.
+So are the withdrawal, responsible gaming, and account statement features.

 A few notable drawbacks:

 - When backing out of games we were often met with a long hangup before the lobby would repopulate.

 - Player log-in times are abysmally slow.
 They often take a full minute or more and occasionally cause the application to freeze up.

 - For whatever reason, players can only play for real-money when logged in, but can play for free upon logout.

 For the most part, the Android app resembles its iOS counterpart.
 It’s an aesthetically pleasing, feature-rich application brought down a peg (or two) by lag and stability problems.